NCOA honors four individuals and one organization working toward a just and caring society that allows all to age with dignity, purpose, and security.

 Arlington, VA, June 8, 2020 — Today, the National Council on Aging (NCOA), a trusted national leader working to ensure that every person can age well, is honoring four individuals and one organization from around the country who are working toward a just and caring society that allows all of us to age with dignity, purpose, and security.
 The honorees are being recognized at the NCOA 2020 Age+Action Virtual Conference, June 8-11.

-“We are incredibly proud to recognize these outstanding local leaders who are working in communities every day to ensure that our older loved ones are healthy and safe,” said Jim Knickman, NCOA Interim President & CEO.
+“We are incredibly proud to recognize these outstanding local leaders who are working in communities every day to ensure that our older loved ones are healthy and safe,” said Jim Knickman, NCOA Interim President and CEO.
 “Even before the COVID-19 pandemic, these trailblazers were providing critical services like meals, benefits counseling, and transportation to enable older adults to stay independent.
 Today, their work is even more life-saving.”

 This award recognizes an individual or organization that has created innovative solutions to improve the health and economic security of older adults in the community.